vuejs/rfcs/active-rfcs/0000-change-default-options-watch-api.md

 }
 ```

+Although this component is valid in both Vue 2 and Vue 3, it behaves differently.

-If this component is mounted in Vue 2 the `message` handler will not be triggered until `message` is changed for the first time.
+- If this component is mounted in Vue 2, the `message` handler will not be triggered until `message` is changed for the first time.
 A user can opt to fire the `handler` immediately by passing `immediate: true`.

-Currently in Vue 3, the `message` handle will trigger immediately; this is the default behavior in Vue 3 - the opposite of Vue 2.
+- In Vue 3, the `message` handle will trigger immediately; this is the default behavior in Vue 3 - the opposite of Vue 2.
 To opt out of this behavior in Vue 3, the user can pass a `{ lazy: true }` option.

 # Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected
-outcome?

 It is better to be consistent across the Composition API and the Options API.
 While they look different, the two APIs Vue provides are just two different ways of accomplishing the same thing.

 # Detailed design

-The `watch` options API should behave the same as the `watch` method provided by the Composition API.
+The `watch` Options API should behave the same as the `watch` method provided by the Composition API.

 # Drawbacks

 The main cost of keeping this breaking change is the migration cost for existing codebases.
 Having `watch` trigger immediately when upgraing to Vue 3 may cause unintended behavior.
 The user will need to add `{ lazy: false }` to each watch API they do not want to trigger immediately.

+It is possible many commonly used modules use the old `watch` behavior; this could break, or at least change the behavior of many applications and libraries.

 # Alternatives

 An alternative would be to implement an `immediate` option that defaults to `false` for the `watch` Options API in Vue 3.
+This would mean no breaking change, but a larger API surface with discrepancy between the Options API and Composition API.

 # Adoption strategy

-If we implement this proposal, how will existing Vue developers adopt it?
-Is
-this a breaking change?
-Can we write a codemod?
-Can we provide a runtime adapter library for the original API it replaces?
-How will this affect other projects in the Vue ecosystem?

 - The user will need to add `{ lazy: false }` to each watch API they do not want to trigger immediately in their existing codebases.
 - A codemod to assist with this migration should be possible in most cases.